-Under the California's Innovative Clean Transit (ICT) Rule, MST will be required to incorporate zero emission buses as part of its regular procurement schedule and transition to a 100% zero emission fleet by 2040.
-MST has already procured two electric buses (BYD Electric powered by K7M motors) and has two additional 40-foot electric Gillig buses on order.
+Under the California's Innovative Clean Transit (ICT) Rule and MST's Rollout Plan of December 2021, MST is required to incorporate zero emission buses as part of its regular procurement schedule and transition to a 100% zero emission fleet by 2040.
+MST currently operates four (4) electric buses (two BYD Electric powered by K7M motors and two additional 40-foot electric Gillig buses).
 The 40-foot electric Gillig buses accommodate 38 seated passengers and weigh approximately 19 tons.
+MST's 5-year Capital Improvement Program includes secure funding of \$5.5M for replacing and expanding MST's fleet with ZEVs.
+As of November 1, 2022, MST had a surplus of over \$50 M. MST is also actively seeking state (Transit and Intercity Rail Capital Program) and federal (LoNo Program) grants to purchase additional ZEV buses to support the SURF! project as well as its transition to a zero emission fleet.